lmcrean/dottie/backend/routes/assessment/create/README.md

 ## Notes
 - The endpoint supports both flattened and nested data formats for backward compatibility
-- Although the request can accept both formats, the response will be in the flattened format
+- Although the request can accept both formats, the response will be in the flattened format with all properties in snake_case
 - Assessment data is validated before creation
 - For test users with IDs starting with 'test-', it may attempt direct database insertion if the USE_LEGACY_DB_DIRECT environment variable is set to 'true'
 - A unique assessment ID is generated for each new assessment